fujiwara/stretcher/README.md

 A stretcher agent executes a following process.

-1. Recieve a manifest URL as Consul/Serf event's payload.
+1. Receive a manifest URL as Consul/Serf event's payload.
 2. Get a manifest.
 3. Get src URL and store it to a temporary file, and Check `checksum`.
 4. Invoke `pre` commands.